 The fifth annual World Sword Swallower’s Day took place this past weekend.
 Organized by Sword Swallowers Association International and Ripley’s Believe It or Not! who hosted sword swallowing performances at their museums all over the world.
-NBC Bay Area did a lighthearted report on the San Francisco event featuring long-time friend of Laughing Squid Matthew Bouvier (aka Molotov).

 How Stuff Works has a great article on sword swallowing.
 They cite Harry Houdini himself reporting on contemporaries who swallowed metal tubes ahead of time.
 But, the article continues, in the real practice, which began in India 4000 years ago, the “trick” is getting extraordinary control over your body and putting the immense danger out of your mind.